in

 But apparently, that was not enough for Soares because soon he took part in the armed robbery of loan companies.
 He was caught and sentenced to five years of imprisonment; he served in the state prison in Carson City.

 Soares was lucky there.
 The prison cells were practically illegal casinos.
 He did not spend time on sports and other activities but played with prisoners, mainly practicing poker.
-In prison, he became friends with Ned Coleman, who sat for the murder of an official of the gambling business.
+In prison, he became friends with Ned Coleman, who was convicted of the murder of an official of the gambling business.
 This meeting was a turning point in his life.

-Coleman taught Soares to cheat on cards.
-John trained for several hours a day and soon could make company Ned in their cheating in playing poker with other prisoners.
+Coleman taught Soares to cheat at cards.
+John trained for several hours a day and soon could join Ned in their cheating while playing poker with other prisoners.
 Later, he mastered the techniques of cheating in blackjack and craps and knew many methods to cheat opponents.

 Of course, such skills contributed to a more comfortable stay in prison.
 He easily won money and cigarettes, but in a year and a half, he was released.
 John went to Las Vegas to use his new skills.